 You will have around 10 cabinmates that will be of similar age and gender to you.
 If you have a friend who is close in age (within 2 years) and of similar gender coming to camp with you can put in a cabinmate request, and we do our best to place you in the same cabin.

 Our goal is that every camper will walk away with at least one new friend!
 Our staff will do activities and reflections that foster deep connections within your cabins.

 At Camp, you will sleep in a cabin with your cabinmates and your counselor(s).
 Cabins at camp all have bunk beds and are just a short walk to the bathroom.

 You will have 3 meals and 2 snacks a day at camp.
 Don’t worry if you don’t like what we are having you will have access to our fruit/cereal bar at breakfast and our salad bar at lunch and dinner.
 You won’t walk away hungry as we always have alternatives.
 If you have a special diet or allergy special options will also be available.
 A sample breakfast could be pancakes, bacon, milk, juice, and our fruit/cereal bar.
 A sample lunch could be chicken tenders, tater tots, milk, and our salad bar.
 A sample dinner could be spaghetti, meatballs, green beans, and our salad bar.

 What will I do?

 Camp will have tons of fun activities that you will do in your cabin groups including high adventure activities (Giant Swing, Climbing Tower, Zip Lines, and more!), Nature, Arts and Crafts, Fishing, Swimming, Sports and Games, Kayaks, Paddle Boards and more!
-Each day you will also have Hang Time with your Village where you are able to pick what activity you would like to do.
+Each day you will also have Hang Time with your Village (a Village is all the campers who are close in age to you) where you are able to pick what activity you would like to do.

 What happens if I get bit by a snake?